cvmfs/doc-cvmfs/cpt-releasenotes.rst

 **Note**: if the configuration of the Stratum 0 server is handled by a configuration management system (Puppet, Chef, ...), please see Section :ref:`sct_manual_migration`.

+**Note for garbage collectable repositories**: For garbage collected repositories on Stratum 0 and Stratum 1 servers, please run ``cvmfs_server gc`` manually once after the software update.
+The automatic garbage collection will not work until the manual garbage collection run.

 For Stratum 1 server, there should be no running snapshots during the upgrade.

 Please find below the list of bugfixes and smaller improvements.